-The Board operates in accordance with the principles set out in its Board Charter which is available at www.incitecpivot.com. au/Corporate_Governance.
+The Board operates in accordance with the principles set out in its Board Charter.
 The Charter sets out the Board's own responsibilities and activities, as well as the matters it has reserved for its own consideration and decision-making.